Evolutionary Multitask Optimization: Fundamental Research Questions, Practices, and Directions for the Future: Fundamental Issues in Evolutionary Multitask Optimization

+When it comes to the real-world applicability of multitask optimization, we acknowledge the advance taken in this direction by an analysis recently published in \cite{gupta2022half}, where several real-world applications are described for multitask optimization. { This work must be considered as a step towards assessing the applicability of the field to real-world optimization scenarios.
+Specifically, some of the real applications described in this work relate to 1) the use of Evolutionary Multitasking methods in data science pipelines, such as feature selection, hyper-parameter tuning, or neural architecture search; 2) the simultaneous planning of unmanned vehicle systems as a part of a wider robotic swarm; or 3) the concurrent optimization of manufacturing processes.
+Other efforts invested by the community for adapting the multitasking paradigm to real applications include last-mile logistics \cite{feng2020explicit} or the optimization of software testing procedures \cite{sagarna2016concurrently}.

-Given this prior art, which suggests that in practice problems emerge sequentially, the research community should clarify, supported by verifiable proofs and evidence, whether optimization problems \emph{really} appear simultaneously in real-world environments.
-At this point it is worth acknowledging the advance taken in this regard in a preprint recently made available in \cite{gupta2021half}, where several real-world applications are described for multitask optimization.
-However, we advocate for a step beyond these efforts: studies must not only report that multitasking \emph{can be applied} to real-world scenarios and problems, but also prove that multitasking \emph{is} utilized to solve real-world problems by virtue of its provided performance gains.
-A large fraction of the works reviewed in \cite{gupta2021half} can be considered speculative and do not stem from a situation or a scenario encountered in practice.
-In other words: \emph{feasibility} does not imply \emph{practical applicability}.
+Despite the contribution of \cite{gupta2022half} to the applicability of multitask optimization,} we advocate for a step beyond these efforts: studies must not only report that multitasking \emph{can be applied} to real-world scenarios and problems, but also prove that multitasking \emph{is} utilized to solve real-world problems by virtue of its provided performance gains.
+Some fraction of the works reviewed in \cite{gupta2022half} cannot be considered to stem from a situation or a scenario encountered in a real use case.
+One of such examples is \cite{martinez2021adaptive}, which is referred in \cite{gupta2022half} as an example of real-world application related to \textit{evolving embodied intelligence}.
+In \cite{martinez2021adaptive} an evolutionary multitasking method is proposed for evolving multiple reinforcement learning agents coping with tasks of varying levels of complexity.
+The study demonstrates that transfer optimization can be a promising approach for solving such tasks, but also concludes that other multitask reinforcement learning algorithms yield closer levels of performance (success rate), but require a vastly lower computational complexity.
+In other words: \emph{feasibility} does not imply \emph{practical applicability} supported by superior performance and/or computational efficiency.